You need to know how to protect your data these days. We send data every day through the internet. One wrong move and your life can forever change.

 3. Backups to the cloud are an option

-Malicious software or malware as it is known is a common and serious threat to many computer users.
-Malware is designed to infiltrate your computer without you knowing and can include spyware, viruses, worms, and Trojan horses to name a few.
+Malicious software or malware poses a huge threat to your computer.
+Malware will infiltrate your computer without you knowing.
+Malware can include spyware, viruses, worms, and Trojan horses to name a few.

-This insidious software can be embedded in websites and emails, but are most commonly found hidden in downloadable files, photos, and videos.
+This damaging software can embed itself in websites and emails.
+But, you’ll find them hidden in downloadable files, photos, and videos.

 6. Automatic software updates